tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

-# Provisioning an Autonomous Transaction Processing Database Instance
+# Provisioning an Autonomous AI Transaction Processing Database Instance

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database on Oracle dedicated Autonomous Infrastructure.
+This lab walks you through the steps to get started using the Oracle Autonomous AI Transaction Processing Database on Oracle dedicated Autonomous Infrastructure.
 You will provision a new database.

 Estimated Time: 10 minutes